jenkinsci/acceptance-test-harness/docs/DOCKER_OSX.md

 ### Update `boot2docker`

+**Please Note!** This step is just an update of `boot2docker`.
+If you went through this tutorial and installed `boot2docker` just before, than you can omit this step.

 I suggest to update your `boot2docker` VM by executing the commands:

     boot2docker stop
     boot2docker download

+Updating of `boot2docker` can be done at any time, but beware, that your running VMs are going to be shut down as well.
+Therefore it is highly recommended, that you double check if VMs can/should be shut down at all.

 ### Create VM rules to allow direct access to ports exported by `docker`

 **Please note!** VM must be switched off for the subsequent command to succeed.

-The next step is going to allow you direct connection with your `docker` containers on exported steps.
+The next step is going to allow you direct connection with your `docker` containers on exported ports.
 The trick here is to map all possible ports to the Host machine that all docker containers might be using.
 This can be done automatically with a VirtualBox management tool: